 Before mass production, Validation ensures the product meets all expectations.
 This includes:

 Validation confirms the product is ready for the market, closing the loop on quality assurance.
+In new product development in electronics, this stage also involves design validation tests (DVT) that simulate customer usage conditions to catch field-failure modes before they reach the end user.

 Stage 9: Transfer to Manufacturing: